cs50/cs50.readthedocs.io/_pages/heroku/2017/fall/psets/7/finance.md

     git push
     ```

     If you visit `https://app-name.herokuapp.com/`, where `app-name` is your Heroku app's name, you should see your app!
-If you instead see some error, visit `https://dashboard.heroku.com/apps/app-name/logs, where `app-name` is your app's name, to diagnose the issue!
+If you instead see some error, visit `https://dashboard.heroku.com/apps/app-name/logs`, where `app-name` is your app's name, to diagnose!
+Each time you add (new or changed) files to your repository and push to GitHub hereafter, your app will be re-deployed to Heroku.